 STEP 2: Add the egg, herbs, and spices.

-Add in the fresh herbs and spices like dill and cumin.
-Mix until a beautiful red color forms.
+Add in fresh herbs and spices like dill and cumin.
+Mix until a beautiful red color form.
 Next, we will add a binder.

 STEP 3: add a binder like flour.

 I have a thing for banana flour.
-It’s really soft in texture and doesn’t really add any flavor.
+It’s really soft and doesn’t really add any flavor.
 Feel free to use quinoa, all-purpose, or oat flour.

 STEP 4: form into meatballs and sauté until golden brown.